Generic Name: risedronate (rih SED ro nayt)

-You should not use Atelvia if you have low levels of calcium in your blood (hypocalcemia), or a problem with the movement of muscles in your esophagus.
+You should not take Atelvia if you have problems with your esophagus, or low levels of calcium in your blood.

 Before taking this medicine

-You should not use Atelvia if you are allergic to risedronate, or if you have:
+You should not take Atelvia if you are allergic to risedronate, or if you have:

 low levels of calcium in your blood (hypocalcemia); or

 problems with the muscles in your esophagus (the tube that connects your mouth and stomach).

 Do not take Atelvia if you cannot sit upright or stand for at least 30 minutes.
 Risedronate can cause serious problems in the stomach or esophagus.
 You must stay upright for at least 30 minutes after taking this medicine.

 To make sure this medicine is safe for you, tell your doctor if you have ever had: